 Upon opening Uzumaki, you’re greeted with trippy full-color illustrations inside both the front and back covers.
 This edition also features color pages throughout the volume.
 I love the look of Junji Ito’s color pages so I was happy these were included.
 Although this edition doesn’t include any extra content, it remains the highest quality option for collecting Uzumaki in English, making it an excellent choice for anyone looking to start building their Junji Ito or horror manga collection.

 Abara, a sci-fi horror manga by one of my all-time favorite creators, Tsutomu Nihei, was originally released as two separate volumes in Japan.
 Viz Media has since published the short series in a single, complete deluxe edition.
 This edition showcases some gruesome artwork on the cover which is enhanced by a mix of glossy and matte detailing.
-The spine features a more minimalist design that is sure to stand out on any shelf.
+The spine features a minimalistic design that looks great on the shelf too.

 Inside the front and back covers you’ll find large black and gray artwork as well as a few color pages at the beginning of each chapter, which looks great in Nihei’s signature style.
 The Abara Complete Deluxe Edition also comes with some great extras, including two foldout posters—one in the front, displaying the same artwork as the cover, and one near the back, showcasing artwork from Nihei’s one-shot Digimortal, which is also included at the end of the volume.